calcaide/angular1-styleguide/README.md

 export default someModule;
 ```

-- Declare a modules in a const and use chaining with the getter syntax.
+- Declare modules in a const and use chaining with the getter syntax.
 [Why?](https://github.com/johnpapa/angular-styleguide/blob/master/a1/README.md#style-y022).
-- Assign the module name (notice the `.name` at the end) to a `const` in order to return thath name.
+- Assign the module name (notice the `.name` at the end) to a `const` to return that name.
 That makes able to import in other modules or dependencies array.
-- Use the import name (for example, `SomeCtrl` in the example) when register an artifact (controller, service, etcetera).
+- Use the import name (for example, `SomeCtrl` in the example) when registering an artifact (controller, service, etcetera).
 [Why?](https://github.com/johnpapa/angular-styleguide/blob/master/a1/README.md#style-y024).
 - Declare the dependencies of the artifact within through the `$inject` service (see [dependency injection](#dependency-injection)).
 This makes clear the module definitions and keeps DRY each artifact.
-- When a module have more than 2 dependencies, is recommended to declare it as a list instead of inline.
+- When a module has more than 2 dependencies, is recommended to declare it as a list instead of inline.

 **[⬆ back to top](#table-of-contents)**

 ### Config blocks

 Register the block, is a little bit tricky.
 See the [example above](#configuration-blocks).
-Dependency injections are different than in other artifacts, in that case we have to declare it in the module definition.
+Dependency injections are different than in other artifacts, in that case, we have to declare it in the module definition.

 Definition of the block as a class:
 ```javascript